matteomenapace/hacking-games-with-verbs/README.md

 To be prepared ahead of the workshop:

 1. A **[short presentation](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/presentation.md)** to be delivered in a _kamishibai_[<sup id="s3">3</sup>](#-kamishibai) fashion, scribbling key concepts on a flip chart as you introduce them to participants, asking them questions and fostering an open discussion.
-Besides, the hands-on nature of the workshop makes digital slides inappropriate.
 2. A set of **printed [game cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/games.md)**, each of them including a visual reference, a short explanation and a few questions to help teams analyse their game.
 3. A set of **printed [issue cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/issues.md)**, each of them including related keywords and an example scenario to stimulate different takes on the issue.
 Participants can choose to approach the issue in an abstract way, in more geographically or historically specific way or anything in between.
 4. A **printed [brainstorming cheatsheet](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/cheatsheet.md)** with tips and questions to help team discussion.